Bank bailout to spark firesale of corporate Spain

 An independent audit to determine the health of Spanish banks also failed to put a number on potential losses related to banks’ equity stakes, meaning the sector’s ultimate funding needs could increase.

-Like Spain’s two largest banks Santander (SAN.MC) and BBVA (BBVA.MC), banking group La Caixa does not need external aid, but analysts and sources said it was just a matter of time before the Catalan powerhouse also unwinds stakes.
+Like Spain’s two largest banks Santander and BBVA, banking group La Caixa does not need external aid, but analysts and sources said it was just a matter of time before the Catalan powerhouse also unwinds stakes.

 “Caixabank isn’t stressed to the extent that the others are, but they obviously will have to find capital, either through business as usual or selling stakes,” said one banking source.
 “But the days of industrial holdings is nearing its end.”